SyphonArch/DS-HW-tester/README.md

 >
 >It was ignored in the parsing of the testsets as it did not match the input format for that project.

+Homeworks 1-5 are checked by comparing the output to the official testcases.

+Homework 6 has a special judge which actively checks your answer to validate it.
 ## Prerequisites
 * Have Python 3 installed (3.6 or above)
 * Have `java` in PATH